nkh/P6-Data-Dump-Tree/README.md

 If your keys or values are text string and they contain embedded "\n",  Data::Dump::Tree will display them on multiple lines.
 See the Role section.

-The module tests, and examples diretory, and  Data::Dump::Tree::DescribeBaseobjects are a good place to look at for more examples.
+The module tests, and examples directory, and  Data::Dump::Tree::DescribeBaseobjects are a good place to look at for more examples.

 ### classes defined by someone else and base types